ahthon/jolt-telegram-news-bot/README.md

 # 1. Introduction

-Jolt is a Telegram bot for users to read Singapore news and to create their own personal news bulletins.
+[Prototype] Jolt is a Telegram bot for users to read Singapore news and to create their own personal news bulletins.

 # 2. Requirements

 * newsapi-python == 0.2.5
 * newspaper3k == 0.2.5
-* python\_telegram\_bot == 12.0.0b1
+* python-telegram-bot == 12.0.0b1

 # 3. Setup